infinum/eightshift-frontend-libs/documentation/structure/blocks-structure.md

 In the case you need to override the default way styles and scripts are enqueued, you'd extend the `class-enqueue.php`, and in the case you need to override or extend the default way blocks are behaving, you'd extend the `class-blocks.php` inside your theme/plugin.

 ### Blocks folder
-This folder contains all the Gutenberg blocks defined in your project.
+This folder contains all the Block Editor blocks defined in your project.
 Each block is located in the `custom` folder, and every component is located in the `components` folder.
-Gutenberg blocks are comprised of one or more smaller components.
+Block Editor blocks are comprised of one or more smaller components.

 ### assets
 This folder contains all the additional javascript, images, fonts and style functionality for the blocks that you only need to use on the frontend and in the editor (admin).